starfrost013/SymX/SymX/Content/readme.txt

 It is not intended as a replacement for symchk and cannot at present be used to download symbols, only binaries.

+System Requirements:
+x86-64 or ARM64 architecture
+.NET 6.0 runtime

+x86-64: Windows 7, Windows 8.1, or Windows 10 version 1607+
+ARM64: Windows 10, build 21277 or later (SymX-UI.exe not supported)
-This program requires an x64 machine (ARM64 can be compiled on request) and the .NET 6.0 runtime.
-It also requires an internet or intranet connection in order to download files.
+An internet or intranet connection in order to download files.

 RELEASE NOTES:
 3.0.3 (May 31, 2022):